iewaij/idinn-streamlit/docs/tutorials/single.rst

 Initialization
 --------------

 Since we deal with the single-sourcing problem, we use the `SingleSourcingModel` class to initialize the sourcing model.
 In this tutorial, let us pick a single sourcing model which has a lead time of 0, i.e. the order arrives immediately after it is placed, an initial inventory of 10 and a batch size of 32.
-The holding cost, :math:`h`, and the shortage cost, :math:`s`, are 5 and 495, respectively.
+The holding cost, :math:`h`, and the shortage cost, :math:`b`, are 5 and 495, respectively.
 The demand is generated from a uniform distribution with support :math:`[1, 4]`.
 Notice that both the `demand_low` and `demand_low` parameters are inclusive.
 Hence, the generated demand will never exceed 4.

 In `idinn`, the sourcing model is initialized as follows.